kubeflow/website/content/docs/pipelines/pipelines-tutorial.md

 ### (Optional) Install kubectl

-`kubectl` is the command-line tool for Kubernetes.
-It's useful if you want to interact with your Kubeflow cluster locally.
-If you decide not to use it, you can skip the steps later in the tutorial that use the command.
+`kubectl` is the command-line tool for Kubernetes. `kubectl` is useful if you want to interact with your Kubeflow cluster locally.
+If you decide not to use `kubectl`, you can skip the steps later in the tutorial that use the command.

 Run the following Cloud SDK command to install `kubectl`: